Bemmu/PyNamecheap/README.md

  - Checking domain name availability
  - Listing domains you have registered
  - Getting contact information for a domain

-Planned next:
- - Improving tests
+ - Setting DNS info to default values